locp/gitssh/README.md

 ## Limitations

-Currently only developed and tested on CentOS 7.
+Currently only developed and tested on CentOS and Debian 7.

 ## Development